-By Lawrence Haywood, Jun 18, 2024
+By Lawrence Haywood, Dec 18, 2024

 Top prize to the foreigner who can pronounce the name of this beautiful cave in Vietnam’s northeasterly Cao Bang Province.
 With its diacritics, Ngườm Ngao Cave reads as ‘Ngerr-um Ng-ow’; if you have problems pronouncing the Vietnamese family name ‘Nguyen’, then it’s probably best to call this one Tiger Cave, which is what it translates to.
-This cave used to be infested with tigers who would come out at night to steal chickens from local farmers of the Tay hill tribe, who named the cave in their local language.
+This cave used to be infested with tigers who would come out at night to steal chickens from local farmers of the Tay Hill Tribe, who named the cave in their local language.

 The road to Nguom Ngao Cave

 Discovered in 1921 and not opened to the public until 2006, Nguom Ngao Cave is one of the newest to be open for tourism in Vietnam.
-A British study discovered that the cave stretches back over 2km and reaches 60m up until the rock ceiling, with the three large entrances of Nguom Ngao, Nguom Lom and Ban Thuon scattered around.
+A British study discovered that the cave stretches back over 2km and reaches 60m up until the rock ceiling, with the three large entrances of Nguom Ngao, Nguom Lom, and Ban Thuon scattered around.

-If you can stretch your imagination to that of a local Vietnamese, you’ll be able to see rice paddies, cacti, rocky forests, mythical animals and the human form within the wide stone courtrooms of Nguom Ngao.
+If you can stretch your imagination to that of a local Vietnamese, you’ll be able to see rice paddies, cacti, rocky forests, mythical animals, and the human form within the wide stone courtrooms of Nguom Ngao.
 All of these formations are made exclusively of limestone that has been bent and shaped over millions of years’ worth of wind and rain erosion.

 Masterpieces in stones in Nguom Ngao Cave